Camp Kalahari is nestled amongst acacia and palm trees, on the edge of the Makgadikgadi Salt Pans.

 Property’s age restrictions: There are no age restrictions at Camp Kalahari.

 Generally recommended for children: Camp Kalahari makes a fantastic family safari destination, and children love the meerkats.
 Unlike at Jack’s and San camps, families with younger children are not required to take a private vehicle.
-This is a camp well suited to catering for children.
+This camp caters well for children.

 Notes: The salt pans is not an area of prolific game, but lion and other dangerous game (like honey badgers) do sometimes pass through the camp.
-So children should always be supervised closely.
+So children should always be closely supervised.

 Power supply: Generator